Gayge Operaista writes about some of the strengths and weaknesses of anarchist political organizations, the IWW and solidarity networks in the U.S.

 You will see by now that I believe in order to have our own politics we must make our own analysis of women and therefore our own analysis of the whole working class struggle.
 We have been taking so much for granted that happens to be around, and restricting, segregating ourselves to speaking and writing about women, that it looks like we are only supposed to analyse and understand women after others (men) have analysed the class in general–excluding us.
 This is to be male-dominated in the profoundest sense.
 Because there is no class in general-which doesn’t include us and all the wageless.

 While Selma James primarily focuses on the history of the trade unions in the UK, there is a long history of racism and sexism in US trade unions as well.
-In fact, a well-known part of IWW history was the fact that we were one of the only organizations willing to not only organize women and people of color, but to also let them join and participate as full members of the organization.
+A well-known part of IWW history was the fact that we were one of the only organizations willing to not only organize women and people of color, but to also let them join and participate as full members of the organization.
 As to her points on an analysis of the whole working class struggle, I will return to them later.

 The larger problem is in the focus on the numbers involved in the struggle, rather than the character or quality of the struggle.
 There is a constant tailing of the "class" (read: those portions of the class most able to fit the mold of the waged laborer) and a need to participate in whatever will attract the greatest numbers, no matter the content of the organizations involved.
 Instead, a focus on assisting in the building of quality self-organization rather than quantity at all costs is needed.